Skip to main content, skip to search, or skip to the top of the page.

 Works In Progress:

-Libby Busdicker is a second year law student and Michigan native.
+Libby Busdicker is a second-year law student and Michigan native.
 Libby received her Bachelor of Arts from Duke University in Durham, North Carolina, and has returned to Michigan with plans to live in Detroit upon graduation.
 She interned with the Honorable Lita M. Popke in Wayne County’s circuit courts in the Summer of 2013.
 Currently, she is a member of the Michigan State Law Review and a blogger for MSU Law’s Beyond Clause 8.
-Her interests in Land Use Law, along with a love for Detroit and eating, have motivated her to promote urban farming and local food through legal advocacy.
+Her interest in Land Use Law, along with a love for Detroit and eating, have motivated her to promote urban farming and local food through legal advocacy.

 Skip to main content, skip to search, or skip to the top of the page.